strapi/documentation/docusaurus/docs/snippets/develop-npm-yarn.md

-## Restarting the application

-Run the following command in your project root directory:
+Run the following command in your project root directory to restart the application:

 <Tabs groupId="yarn-npm">